-- Command-line cross-development toolchain (compiler, linker, building tools, etc.), running on a Linux x86 PC - Graphical IDE (ST Workbench), running on a Linux x86 PC - Software for incremental online update of SPEAr Linux Support Package (LSP2.3) components - A set of open source user-space ARM packages (programs and runtime libraries) to be promptly reused in root filesystems as support to specific applications - Linux kernel (2.6.27 or higher), configurable for the different SPEAr evaluation boards; it includes BSP/device drivers for the SPEAr hardware features - U-Boot boot loader, with added support for SPEAr evaluation boards - XLoader firmware, configurable for the different SPEAr evaluation boards
+- Command-line cross-development toolchain (compiler, linker, building tools, etc.), running on a Linux x86 PC - Graphical IDE (ST Workbench), running on a Linux x86 PC - Software for incremental online update of STLinux distribution components - A set of open source user-space ARM packages (programs and runtime libraries) to be promptly reused in root file systems as support to specific applications.
+The root file system also provides compiler, linker and so on for compiling applications on target boards. - Linux kernel (2.6.37 or higher), configurable for the different SPEAr evaluation boards; it includes BSP/device drivers for the SPEAr hardware features - U-Boot boot loader, with added support for SPEAr evaluation boards - XLoader firmware, configurable for the different SPEAr evaluation boards